desreela/Istio-on-Azure-Kubernetes-Services/README.md

+## UNDER CONSTRUCTION - This document is under construction and is not fully updated.
+There are some steps missing currently.
+Follow this only if you are familiar with K8s/AKS and if you know what you are doing - Deepu

 # Istio and OpenCensus 101 - Lightning Demo

 Thanks to Sandeep Dinesh for the original content.
 This is forked from his repo: thesandlord/Istio101 and modified to run on Azure Kubernetes Services.